I. Overview of Sexual Misconduct

 - The parties will have an equal opportunity to present relevant witnesses and other evidence;

-- While it is not required of any party to have an advisor, each party has the opportunity to have present an advisor of their choice, who may be an attorney or Ampersand advocate, but that advisor may not participate in the meeting, hearing, or procedure, other than advising the party;
+- While it is not required of any party to have an advisor, each party has the opportunity to have present an advisor of their choice, who may be an attorney or Ampersand advocate, but that advisor may not participate in the meeting, hearing, or procedure, other than advising the party, except to conduct cross examination of witnesses in a live hearing;

 - In any resolution process involving a standard of proof, the College will use the preponderance-of-the-evidence standard (that is, more likely than not that sexual misconduct occurred);

-- The burden of demonstrating that a case of sexual misconduct occurred and that the Responding Party is responsible for that misconduct lies with the College;
+- The burden of demonstrating that a case of sexual misconduct occurred and that the Respondent is responsible for that misconduct lies with the College;

 - If either party is allowed to introduce third-party expert testimony, both parties will be allowed to do so on the same basis;